Ethical Practice – Competent Practitioners

-We see Ethical Practice – Competent Practitioners as relevant to anyone who does community learning or community development work, whatever sector or context they work in, whatever age groups they work with, and however they describe what they do.
+Ethical Practice – Competent Practitioners is relevant to anyone who does community learning or community development work, whatever sector or context they work or volunteer in, whatever age groups they work with, and however they describe what they do.

-A commitment to practice in line with the Code of Ethics is a condition of membership of the Community Learning and Development Standards Council.
+A commitment to practise in line with the Code of Ethics is a condition of membership of the Community Learning and Development Standards Council.

 Why do ethics matter?

 Community Learning and Development (CLD) is a values-based profession.
-The values underpinning CLD have been widely agreed, and the CLD Competences provide a framework for practice.
+The values adopted by the CLDSC underpin CLD practice and the CLD Competences provide a framework for practice.
 But how we practice needs to be directly informed by why we’re doing it – the CLD Code of Ethics provides the means for us to make this connection.

 Getting your bearings

-Section 1 is an introduction and includes some initial topics for reflection and discussion which provide starting points for using the other sections.
+- Section 1 (PDF) is an introduction and includes some initial topics for reflection and discussion which provide starting points for using the other sections.

-Section 2covers what we mean by “ethics” and explores theories, frameworks and professionalism.
+- Section 2 (PDF) covers what we mean by “ethics” and explores theories, frameworks and professionalism.

-Section 3 looks at ethics in CLD and considers four themes in particular: boundaries, accountability, “enforcement” and professional identity.
+- Section 3 (PDF) looks at ethics in CLD and considers four themes in particular: boundaries, accountability, “enforcement” and professional identity.

-Section 4 offers worksheets exploring each clause of the Code of Ethics in depth, highlighting links to the CLD Competences and offering prompt questions about applying ethical principles.
+- Section 4 (PDF) offers worksheets exploring each clause of the Code of Ethics in depth, highlighting links to the CLD Competences and offering prompt questions about applying ethical principles.